Blood moon lunar eclipse to rise on Election Day

 “The more dust or clouds in Earth’s atmosphere during the eclipse, the redder the Moon will appear,” NASA says.
 “It’s as if all the world’s sunrises and sunsets are projected onto the Moon.”

 If unobstructed by cloud cover, the total eclipse of the moon will be visible in the Pacific Northwest and across North and Central America.
-In Oregon, the eclipse will begin two minutes after midnight on Nov.
-8.

-The moon will reach full eclipse, or “totality,” at 5:17 a.m.
-ET and will end after the moon sets.
+The next full moon eclipse will occur on March 14, 2025.

 “You don’t need any special equipment to observe a lunar eclipse, although binoculars or a telescope will enhance the view and the red color,” NASA says.
 “A dark environment away from bright lights makes for the best viewing conditions.”